sanyaade-iot/staging-blog/_posts/2014-04-01-spark-telegraph.md

 ##Inpsiration and background

-With my headphones in and coffee ready, I was performing my ritual skimming of every news article ever when I was shocked to read a summary of a headline which implied that people today are being overwhelmed by information.
-Choking down my coffee, I was inspired, compelled to help others like myself slow down and really 'connect' with eachother.
-Seeking the technological romanticism of the 1890s; I Googled hard.
+Headphones in and coffee at hand, my ritual skimming of news was going strong when I was shocked by a summary of a headline of an article which implied that people today are overwhelmed with information.
+I stopped texting, paused the video I was watching, and in silence I took a long slow sip from my coffee.
+In the background I felt someone was speaking and I couldn't quite understand them, but now I do.
+The silence seemed to last forever as I stared into space, inspiration struck, and I knew I needed to help others like myself.
+We needed a new device to help people really connect with eachother.
+Something free from distractions, and slow to help shape thoughts.

+This new device would capture the technological romanticism of the 1890s I thought; I Googled hard.
 Needless to say, I struck gold.
-Wasting no time I closed my laptop and walked out of that meeting, and now I'm here to share Spark's exciting new development.
+I walked straight out of that meeting, and now I'm here to share Spark's exciting new development.

 ##Background Research